 1992 has gone to Russia - 35% of cumulative obligations.
 This is a reflection of its importance to U.S. national interests, its physical expanse and population size, and the relatively advanced state of its reformist efforts compared to the other states of the region.
-In FY2002, Ukraine and Russia each were expected to receive about 20% of allocated appropriations, followed by 11% each for Georgia and Armenia.
+In FY2003, Ukraine and Russia each were expected to receive about 20% of allocated appropriations, followed by 12% for Georgia and 9% for Armenia.

 However, on a per capita basis, suggesting the size and, possibly, impact of the program in the recipient country, the order changes.
-Armenia was the chief recipient of FSU account allocations in FY2002, receiving \$26 per capita, followed by Georgia (\$16), Moldova (\$8), and the Kyrgyz Republic (\$7.50).
-Russia was eleventh, at roughly \$1 per person.
+Armenia is expected to be the chief recipient of FSU account allocations in FY2003, receiving \$18 per capita, followed by Georgia (\$16), Kyrgyz Republic (\$7.70).
+Russia is eleventh, at roughly \$1 per person.